chihacknight/chihacknight.org/_posts/blog/2016-12-02-lightning-talks-3-call-for-speakers.md

 Lightning Talks return for our last Chi Hack Night of the year on December 13, 2016!

-Do you have an interesting or funny story to tell about Chi Hack Night?
-Want to show off that awesome civic project you’ve been working on?
+Do you have an interesting or funny story to tell about civics, society and/or technology?
+Want to show off that awesome project you’ve been working on?
 Now’s your chance to tell it to the world!

 Talks must be 2 minutes or less and slides are required.